The Hip Surgery Masterclass

 The Hip Surgery Masterclass - Programme Overview

-The series will comprise 24 webinars delivered across 4 themed sections:
+The series will comprise of 24 webinars delivered across 4 themed sections:

 1. Trauma